 Visit Nepal – Kumari In Nepal The Living Goddess

 The term ‘Kumari’ is a Sanskrit word meaning ‘young prepubescent girl’.
 A young Newar girl is presented as the “Living Goddess” known for the popular tradition of the Newars, the original inhabitants of Kathmandu valley.
-Kumari is believed to be the incarnation of Goddess Taleju.
+Nepal Kumari goddess is believed to be the incarnation of Goddess Taleju.

-History Of The Kumari in Nepal– Living Goddess
+History Of The Nepal Kumari goddess

-The tradition of Kumari in Nepal probably began in the Malla period in the 17th century, particularly by the last king of the Malla dynasty, Jay Prakash Malla.
+The tradition of Nepal Kumari goddess in Nepal probably began in the Malla period in the 17th century, particularly by the last king of the Malla dynasty, Jay Prakash Malla.
 There are a couple of legends that hint at the origin of Kumari culture.
 In due course, Shah King firmly followed the tradition of receiving blessings from her.

 According to the first legend, Goddess Taleju in the human form would come to the chamber of king Jay Prakash Malla in the palace and play a game called Tripasa with him.
 The Goddess was there to help him and to protect the kingdom.
 She was there to see only the king.